-How do you make mushroom dumplings w/ spicy black garlic soy sauce? ( + tips)
+How to make mushroom dumplings w/ spicy black garlic soy sauce ( + tips)

-Begin by adding all the ingredients for the spicy black garlic soy sauce, to a food processor fit with the blade attachment and pulsing until smooth.
+Begin by adding all the ingredients for the spicy black garlic soy sauce, to a food processor fitted with the blade attachment and pulse until smooth.

 Pour into a bowl, top with green onions, and set aside.

-In a food processor fit with the blade attachment, process the Shiitake mushrooms and water chestnuts until finely chopped.
+In a food processor fitted with the blade attachment, process the Shiitake mushrooms and water chestnuts until finely chopped.
 Set aside.